5. Beginner's Shopping List

 Things to Consider

 Where you order from will depend on price and availability of parts.
-Also consider postage costs if you are ordering online.
+Also consider postage or shipping costs if you are ordering online.
 Some suppliers may have more expensive parts, but free postage.

 If you are ordering parts from another country, you may have to pay import duties or taxes, depending on the laws in your country.